ser1965/workshopqcd-2024-lesson-docker/episodes/05-building-docker-image.md

 The **repository** is a collection of container images within the container registry.
 For the MC generator images, it is `hepstore` in Docker Hub, for the CMS open data images, it is `cms-cloud` in the CERN GitLab.

-The **image name** indicates

-A version tag comes after `:`.
+A **version** tag comes after `:`.
 If no value is given, the latest version is taken.
 Also, `:latest` takes the most recent tag.
-Note that versions may change.
+Note that versions may change, and it is good practice to specify the version.

 ## Building an image

-We will use a small basic python image as example and add one python package in it.
+We will use a small basic Python image as example and add one Python package in it.

 Python container images are available from the Docker Hub: https://hub.docker.com/_/python